 An often-overlooked distinct advantage of using a vibration plate is as part of your dynamic stretching both before and after a lift.
 You can easily do many of the same exercises you might perform on the floor to prime your muscles while standing on a vibration plate.
 The result is that your muscles will get warmer more quickly.
 In the same way, you can use it to help lengthen the muscles you’ve just worked after a full workout.

-Who Should Use a Vibration Plate?
+Who Should Use One?

 Because you can get results in such short amounts of time, those with busy lifestyles benefit greatly from using vibration plates.
 This is especially true if you don’t have hours to dedicate to going to the gym.
 Workouts aren’t nearly as rigorous as other training methods, so your energy won’t be completely zapped, freeing you to do other things during your day.